oserttas-math/normal_body_temp_eda/README.md

 **Is there a significant difference between males and females in normal temperature?**

-* A two-sample t-test returned a t-statistic of 2.29 and p-value of 0.024, so here too, the null hypothesis is rejected.
+* A two-sample t-test returned a t-statistic of 2.29 and p-value of 0.024, so here too, the null hypothesis was rejected.
 There is a difference in human body temperatures between females and males.